Skip to content

 2025–26 Michigan season averages

-Lendeborg is one of the oldest and most unusual evaluations in the 2026 class because he already looks like a polished winning college frontcourt player rather than a long-term developmental project.
-He transferred from UAB to Michigan, immediately became the centerpiece of one of the best teams in the country, and was named the 2026 Big Ten Player of the Year after helping lead the Wolverines to a 19–1 conference record and a No. 1 seed in the NCAA Tournament.
+Lendeborg is one of the oldest and most unusual evaluations in the 2026 class because he already looks like a polished winning college forward instead of a long-term project.
+He transferred from UAB to Michigan, became the centerpiece of one of the best teams in the country, and made himself look like a real first-round option.

 Biography and Background